Rice is the most popular food in the world

 So next time you are choosing a restaurant for dinner and notice a queue stretching back 20 metres from the entrance, think for a moment.
 Yes, this place is popular, but is it really any good?
 You might get a better meal and better service by going somewhere else.

-Posted in Sales, Presenting; Tagged Habits, Leadership; Posted by Steve Herzberg
+Posted in Presenting, Sales; Tagged Habits, Leadership; Posted by Steve Herzberg

 Post your comment